trantrikien239/CSE6242-team-project-kkdc/README.md

 python main.py
 ```

+The application should be ready in the local host at port "5000".
+You can access it by open your browser and go to this url `http://127.0.0.1:5000`.
 # Execution

 We decided to split our frontend into two separate sites, an input site (where users can input the data used to generate their recommendations) and an interactive visualization site (where users are able to see and interact with their recommended anime).